snowplow-archive/snowplow.github.com/_posts/2015-07-11-aws-lambda-nodejs-example-project-0.1.0-released.md

 <h3>Step 7: Generate Events to your Kinesis Stream</h3>

-The final step to getting this projected ready to start processing events is to connect Kinesis.
-We need to start sending events to our new Kinesis stream.
-We have created a helper method to do this - run the below and leave it running:
+The final step for testing this project is to start sending some events to our new Kinesis stream.
+We have created a helper method to do this - run the below and leave it running in a separate terminal:

 {% highlight bash %}
 $ grunt events